pqshosabettu126/Bankapp/README.md

 # Bankapp
 Woring of bank system
-This repo os for storing the information about bank system
+This repo is for storing the information about bank system